 If you have tested positive for the coronavirus, I may be required to notify local health authorities that you have been in the office.
 If I have to report this, I will only provide the minimum information necessary for their data collection and will not go into any details about the reason(s) for our visits.
 By signing this form, you are agreeing that I may do so without an additional signed release.

-Informed Consent
+Informed Consent for In-Person Services at the PSCTC UBC

 This agreement supplements the general informed consent/service agreement that we agreed to at the start of our work together.